 Manhunt on for suspect wanted in "multiple shootings" in Memphis

-A search was underway in Memphis, Tennessee, Wednesday evening for a suspect believed to be responsible for "multiple shootings."
+A search was underway Wednesday evening for a suspect believed to be responsible for "multiple shootings" in the Memphis, Tennessee, area.

 Memphis police said that it had received reports the suspect, believed to be 19-year-old Ezekiel Kelly, was "recording his actions on Facebook."